 iPhone 11 vs. iPhone 11 Pros: Cameras

 Despite the extra lens on the Pro models, the three phones support many of the same camera features.
-Whether you have an iPhone 11 or one of the Pro models, a new Night Mode should mean better pictures in low light.
+Whether you have an iPhone 11 or one of the Pro models, a Night Mode feature should mean better pictures in low light.
 All three new phones offer QuickTake, a new camera function where you can capture video while also shooting still images just by long-pressing on the shutter.
-Even the upcoming Deep Fusion feature, which combines nine different shots for a more detailed image, will work on the iPhone 11 just as it does on the iPhone 11 Pro.
+Even the Deep Fusion feature, which combines nine different shots for a more detailed image, works on the iPhone 11 just as it does on the iPhone 11 Pro.

 All three phones also sport the same 12-MP front camera and offer the ability to take slow-motion videos — a feature that Apple has dubbed "slofies" to the rest of the world's apparent amusement.
 Those front cameras can also shoot 4K video at 60 fps, too.

 All three iPhones fared impressively in our testing, which included comparing their output to images shot by leading camera phones from Google and Samsung.
-(We've got a full comparison between the iPhone 11 Pro and Pixel 4.)
+(We've got a full comparison between the iPhone 11 Pro and Pixel 4, its primary camera competition for best camera phone at the time.)
 The Night Mode feature is particularly welcome, letting Apple's new phones produce dramatically better shots in low light.
-In fact, the iPhone 11 Pro is our pick for the best camera phone.

 iPhone 11 vs. iPhone 11 Pros: Performance

 On paper, there's little to separate the iPhone 11 from the Pro models, as all three are powered by Apple's A13 Bionic processor.
-And since the A12 Bionic from 2018's phones already outperformed more recently released Android flagships, you'd be correct that the gap widens further with this new chip, though the Snapdragon 865 powering the year's top Android phones has pulled some models closer to the iPhone 11.
+And since the A12 Bionic from 2018's phones already outperformed some Android flagships that came after, you'd be correct that the gap widens further with the A13, though the Snapdragon 865 and Snapdragon 865 Plus powering 2020's top Android phones pulled some models closer to the iPhone 11.

 When introducing the iPhone 11 Pro, Apple told us to expect 20% performance improvements from the CPU, GPU and neural processor contained within the A13.
 And the newer chip is more energy efficient, too, with Apple touting a 40% improvement in power consumption just for the A13's GPU.